 Overfishing, stock status and yield performance metrics for simulations starting below 50% of BMSY.
 All of the numbers represent a percentage.
-The probability of overfishing (P{OF}) is the fraction of years (across all simulations and all of their projection years) for which fishing mortality rate exceeds F{MSY} .
-'B/B{MSY}' is the mean biomass (across all simulations and all of their projection years) divided by biomass at maximum sustainable yield.
-'Yield' is the mean relative yield over the last five years of the projection divided by that of the F{ref} policy).
+The probability of overfishing (P{OF}) is the fraction of years (across all simulations and all of their projection years) for which fishing mortality rate exceeds F{MSY} . ' B/B{MSY} ' is the mean biomass (across all simulations and all of their projection years) divided by biomass at maximum sustainable yield.
+Yield' is the mean relative yield over the last five years of the projection (the yield of a simulation over the last five years of the projection divided by that of the F{ref} policy).
 Dark gray shading reflects poor scores (P{OF} greater than 50%, B/B{MSY} less than 50%, yield less than 25%).
 Light gray shading reflects intermediate scores (P{OF} greater than 25%, B/B{MSY} less than 100%, yield less than 50%).